IV Provider Course - Frequently Asked Questions:

 Q: Should I add this course to my resume?

-A: You should add this and all other certification courses to your resume.
+A: Yes.
+Add this and all other certification courses to your resume.
 Any ll certifications you receive will ensure you stand out against other applicants.

 Q: Should I list this course on my resume if I'm scheduled to take it but haven't completed it yet?